 - Consciously reduce the number of wash cycles.

-- Go for a natural moth repellent, like cedar. (is available here*)
+- Use a natural moth repellent, such as cedar wood. (is available here*)

 - Have damaged shoes repaired by a cobbler.